perrydunn/PyStaffo/README.md

 ### Timezone Handling
 PyStaffo handles timezones for you, using the timezone detailed in your account.
 If there are timezone issues you may need to look "under the hood".
 Please suggest improvements/alternatives.

+### Contributing
+If you would like to see features added or tweaked, please fork, make your changes and open a PR.
+Feel free to get in touch too.

 ### Aknowledgements
 - [**Staffomatic API Documentation**](https://github.com/staffomatic/staffomatic-api-documentation)